ClusterBenchmark/ClusterBenchmark/docs/Leiden.md

 ## Code

 The is a pip installable python package available at [GitHub](https://github.com/vtraag/leidenalg).
 The official reference implementation was written in Java, and is also available at [GitHub](https://github.com/CWTSLeiden/networkanalysis).

+This was exteremely slow (about 2h on the largest graph).